-Everyone is seeking something.
+Everyone wants something.
 Some people are seeking wealth, some are seeking power, some are seeking knowledge, some are seeking ease, some are seeking pleasure.
-All are seeking success in some form or another.
+All want success in some form or another.
 What are you seeking?

 God is also a seeker.
 "Yet a time is coming and has now come when the true worshipers will worship the Father in spirit and truth, for they are the kind of worshipers the Father seeks."
 (John 4:23)